EdgeApp/edge-docs/source/index.html.md

 * Sending and receiving digital currencies
 * Signing BitId requests

-The Airbitz SDK includes several helper classes which perform these capabilities on your behalf, using a set of provided keys.
+The Edge SDK includes several helper classes which perform these capabilities on your behalf, using a set of provided keys.

 ## ABCStorageWallet